alan-turing-institute/scivision/docs/scip/0003-roadmap.md

 ### Automation

-  - 'Cookie cutters' for model repositories
+  - Template repositories for computer vision models or datasources that are ready for inclusion in the catalog ('cookie cutters').
   - Consistency/integrity checks, including
       - URLs in the catalogs
       - scivision gallery notebooks (from current scivision projects)